 - Under the patent law, if several inventors independently created the same invention or utility model, the right to a patent belongs to the applicant whose application has the earliest filing date or, if priority is claimed, the earliest priority date, unless this application is considered or has been withdrawn, or a refusal to grant a patent has been issued for this application.
 Priority disputes are to be resolved in courts.

 - Does the patent office provide procedures for modifying, re-examining or revoking a patent?
 May a court amend the patent claims during a lawsuit?

 A patent owner can surrender its rights to a patent in full or in part by filing a notice with the Patent and Trademark Office.
-The surrender becomes effective on the date of the publication of the notice in the official bulletin.
-Otherwise, a patent can be revoked if the patent owner fails to pay patent annuities on time.
+The surrender becomes effective on the date of the publication of the notice in the official bulletin; otherwise, a patent can be revoked if the patent owner fails to pay patent annuities on time.
 In that case, the patent is deemed to be revoked as of the first day of the year for which the annuity was not paid.
-The grace period for late payment of annuities is within 12 months from the expiration of the deadline.
+The grace period for late payment of annuities is within 12 months of the expiration of the deadline.

 There is no re-examination procedure for granted patents in Ukraine.